-Prerequisites: Biology 11 or Biology 12 or BIOL 103-3

-Precluded: BIOL 100-4, BIOL 102-4 Recommended: BIOL 103-3
+Prerequisites: Biology 11 or Biology 12 or BIOL 103-3 or BIOL 110-3 (or equivalent) with a minimum grade of C+ Precluded: BIOL 100-4, BIOL 102-4 Recommended: BIOL 103-3

 BIOL 110-3 Introductory Ecology This course is designed to introduce non-science majors to ecological systems.
 Principles of ecology, biotic and abiotic conditions, population, community and ecosystem structure, human impacts on these systems, and basic concepts of conservation and preservation of ecosystems.